ZhenxingGuo0015/TRES/README.md

 **p.adj**: Adjusted p-values using FDR.

-**rSocre**: A score used to ranke each region.
+**rSocre**: A score used to rank each region.
 The higher the score, the higher the rank would be.

 If there is only one biological replicate from your experiment.
 You can use function **M6Apeak.oneRep** to conduct peak calling, which also starts with bin-level read counts as input.
 The input and output of this function are pretty much similar to the input of "M6Apeak.MultiRep.step1".
 ```{r, eval = FALSE}